nolawnchairs/ts-utils/README.md

 ```typescript
 async (timeout: number, condition: AsyncSupplier<boolean>, waitInterval?: number) => Promise<void>
 ```
-This does the same thing as `Futures.waitUntil`, except that it takes a `timeout` in milliseconds as the first agument and will reject if the condition is not met before the timeout exhausts.
+This does the same thing as `Futures.waitUntil`, except that it takes a `timeout` in milliseconds as the first agument and will reject if the condition is not met before the timeout expires.
 Use inside of a `try/catch` block.

 ```typescript
 async function foo() {